From Miscarriage to Ministry: How Faith Carried Us Through the Storm 💔➡️🙏

 A conversation between Jake & Monica Pietrzyk, guests; and Devaughn Williamson, host.

 So if you’re going through a rough patch, Monica and Jake’s story is a reminder that you’re not alone.
-Struggles don’t mean you’re off-track—they might be where God’s doing His deepest work.
+Struggles don’t mean you’re off-track, but it is a place and opportunity where God does His deepest work.
 Hold on.
 Trust Him.
-And know that depending on Him isn’t weakness—it’s exactly where the strength is.
+And know that depending on Him isn’t weakness, but it highlights your strength to trust in Him

 If Jake & Monica’s story inspired you, consider sharing it with someone who needs encouragement.
 And I encourage you to partner with Faith Ignite to help bring more stories of hope to the world.
 Together, we can spread messages of God's faithfulness to those who need it most.